Aeliot-Tm/translation-maintain/docs/configuration.md

 After that you can easily switch on/off translator decorator and inserting of missed translation keys by adding/changing of parameter
 `TRANS_MAINTAIN_INSERT_MISSED_KEYS=end` in .env.local file in the project folder.

-You can get more information about the using of environment variables in the [official document](https://symfony.com/doc/current/configuration/env_var_processors.html).
+You can get more information about the using of environment variables in the [Symfony documentation](https://symfony.com/doc/current/configuration/env_var_processors.html).

 ---